abdullahshaker10/Task/README.md

 We can list machines and pods.
 We can filter based on fields in machines and pods.

+# Motivations
+it is python task for performing filtering on cooffe and pods products using:

+- Django.
+- Django Rest Framework.
+- Django filters for filtering on filelds.
+- mongodb db.

 ## Getting Started
 ### Pre-requisites and Local Development